Do we sometimes have really small beagles, the size most

 Probably the biggest difference in quality an average person

 will note is in the face or head.
-Pocket and mini-sized beagles have a much
+Pocket-sized and mini-sized beagles have a much

 greater tendency to have long noses, high-set ears, and a tail that curls